 - No player banking

 I loved it.
-First, the lack of commission is a breath of fresh air.
-Working with those quarters is a pain in the you know what.
-No player banking doesn’t bother me, since I never sit with a high enough bankroll to bank the hand.
+First, the lack of a commission is a breath of fresh air.
+Working with those quarters is a pain in, you know what.
+No player banking bothers me since I never sit with a high enough bankroll to bank the hand.
 Besides, I usually pull my bets back when a player banks – call me a “little-stitious.”

 The dealer push on all ace-high pai gow can be annoying, but that’s how they get the house edge- that and the side bet.

-The dealer deals cards to players, then takes their dealt hand and immediately shows hand, according to house rules – a set way of making the high and low hands by the casino.
-Basic strategy can now change due to the house rule setting.
+According to house rules, the dealer deals cards to players, then takes their dealt hand and immediately shows a hand; house rules – a set way of making the casino’s high and low hands.
+The basic strategy can now change due to the house rule set.
 If dealer shows AH, 8S, 8D, 3H, 3C, 8C and 10D.
 The house rules dictate for the dealer’s two hands to be HIGH HAND – two pairs, LOW HAND – Ace /10

-Now, the player has been dealt two pair also – 5’d and 2’s, with a A/4 for the low hand.
-Basic strategy would expect the player to keep two pair in HIGH HAND, A/4 in LOW HAND.
-Basic strategy would cause the player to lose.
-But, by seeing the dealer’s cards, the strategy is changed to player keeping 5’s in HIGH HAND, 2’s in LOW HAND causing a push instead of a loss.
+The player has been dealt two pairs also – 5’d and 2’s, with an A/4 for the low hand.
+The basic strategy would expect the player to keep two pairs in HIGH HAND and A/4 in LOW HAND.
+A basic strategy would cause the player to lose.
+The Strategy is changed to the player keeping 5’s in HIGH hands, 2’s in LOW HAND, causing a push instead of a loss by seeing the dealer’s cards.

-I’m waiting to see Face Up Pai Gow Poker pop up in New England casinos. as of now, the closest game is in Borgata, AC as of August, 2019.
-I liked it.
+I’m waiting to see Face Up Pai Gow Poker pop up in New England casinos.
+As of now, Mohegan Sun is the only one to offer it in New England.
 If you play Pai Gow Poker, try it if you have a chance.

 That’s all for now.
-Remember, when gambling, “embrace the math, not the myth.”
+Remember, “embrace the math, not the myth, when gambling.”